Transition from Drug and Alcohol Rehab

 A Good Job

 Usually, a person doesn’t want “any old job.”
 True, they’ve got to pay the bills, but they would much rather do something they have a passion for and enjoy doing.
 They’d like a career.
 The job market today can be a bit rough.
 Many factors come into play: experience, education, training, skills, employment record, language, “who you know,” personal goals and aspirations, etc. The city or town you live in will have its own job climate.
 The economy has been rough on Detroit for example.
 For a former addict or alcoholic, the odds can be even more stacked against them, particularly if their employment record was affected by their drug or alcohol problem.
 If they have a criminal record of any kind (even possession is a black mark) it could look dismal indeed to get a decent job with room for advancement.
-Therefore, it is vital to have an exact plan.
+Therefore, it is vital to have an exact plan after drug and alcohol rehab completion.
 Here is a basic outline for such a plan:

 2. In conjunction with this list, write down your experience, education, training, and skills.